conduktor/kafka-stack-docker-compose/README.md

 ## Full stack

-For this, we recommend using [Conduktor](https://conduktor.io) as your tool to bring a unified UI to all these components
+Need a UI?
+We recommend using [Conduktor](https://conduktor.io) as your tool to bring a unified UI to all these components

  - Single Zookeeper: `$DOCKER_HOST_IP:2181`
  - Single Kafka: `$DOCKER_HOST_IP:9092`